Beginner’s Guide to Guitar Effects Pedals

 Distortion and Overdrive

 The first pedal a newbie often reaches for is some form of distortion.
 This is a pretty self-explanatory effect, and most people know a distorted guitar when they hear it.
-But when it comes to choosing the best distortion pedal things get a little convoluted.
+But when it comes to choosing a distortion pedal things get a little convoluted.
 For one thing, what’s the difference between distortion and overdrive?

 Overdrive pedals are intended to mimic the sweet sound of an overdriven tube amp.
 They are generally more subtle, warmer and a bit richer in sound.
 Overdrive pedals typically don’t produce the kind of heavy distortion needed in hard rock and heavy metal, but they are fantastic for blues, country, rock and anything else where you need warm, textured distortion.
 A good example of a quality overdrive pedal is the Ibanez Tube Screamer.